Dhghomon/rust-fsharp/README.md

 ```

 It will generate an error if you move it down below our `let billy` declaration.
 And not only this: the order of files in an F# program matters too!
 If you have multiple files, be sure to order them accordingly.
 This is in accordance with the F# "data in data out" sort of principle that likes to see everything done in order.

+# Collection types

+Here is a quick overview of the collection types in both languages:

+**MAIN TYPES**

+Rust: Vec, array

+F#: list, array, sequence